Getting Started

 - Taps -- create and manage skill indexes

-- Security -- how scanning works and how to configure it
+skilltap.toml+skilltap sync) for pinned, reproducible team setups - Security -- how scanning works and how to configure it

-- Configuration -- full config file reference
+- Configuration -- full config file reference, including

 - CLI Reference -- every command, flag, and option